stevapple/swiftbox/README.md

 $ swiftbox check 5.2.4
 [global] Swift 5.2.4 is kept locally and set to default.
 $ swiftbox check 5.1
-Swift 5.1 is available for Ubuntu 18.04, you can get it with: swiftbox get 5.1
+Swift 5.1 is available for Ubuntu 18.04
+You can get it with: swiftbox get 5.1
 $ swiftbox check nightly
-Swift nightly build 2020-05-11-a is available for Amazon Linux 2, you can get it with: swiftbox get nightly
+Swift nightly build 2020-05-11-a is available for Amazon Linux 2 You can get it with: swiftbox get nightly
 $ swiftbox check 2.1
 Swift 2.1 does not exist or does not support your CentOS Linux version.
 ```